Blocking Events

 }

 Each of your hooks must respond within 5 seconds.
 All of your hooks must complete within 10 seconds.
-Otherwise, the delivery will fail to due timeout.
+Otherwise, the delivery will fail due to timeout.

 Supported fields in the JSON response: